 Esophageal-Tracheal tube and Endotracheal Intubation

-This is one of the supraglottis airways now frequently used by many emergency medical personnel.
+This is one of the supraglottic airways now frequently used by many emergency medical personnel.
 They are popular because of their ease of administration.
 They come in different sizes, but their routine use did not extend to the pediatric airway management.

-Rapid-sequence induction accompanied after pre-oxygenation with cricoid pressure and in-line cervical stabilization, followed by direct laryngoscopy (DL), is the safest and most effective approach.
+Rapid-sequence induction accompanied after pre-oxygenation with cricoid pressure and in-line cervical stabilization, followed by direct laryngoscopy (DL) is the safest and most effective approach.

 Airway Management in Traumatic Patients

 Trauma is a leading cause of morbidity and mortality worldwide especially for people aged 15 to 50.
 Trauma is the second-most common single cause of death, representing 8% of all deaths.
 The World Health Organization estimates that traumatic injuries from traffic accidents, drowning, poisoning, falls, burns, and violence kill over five million people worldwide annually, with millions more suffering from the consequences of injuries.